bishwenduk029/fringe/packages/template-fly/README.md

 ### `npm run build`

 Builds the app for production to the `build` folder.
 It correctly bundles your Fringe app as a stand-alone Node server.
-Additionally, a `Dockerfile` is created for your convenience.

 ### `npm run start`

 Starts the stand-alone build from the `build` folder.
 Note that you must first build your app using `npm run build`.

+### `npm run deploy`

+Publish your app to [fly.io](https://fly.io) and enjoy autoscaling of your app.